yoonsikp/macOS-KVM-PCI-Passthrough/README.md

   ```
 * Copy the bootable `.img` file to your Server.

-## Installing QEMU for Ubuntu Server 18.04 or Newer
+## Installing QEMU

-Install qemu (the hypervisor), libvirt (the VM daemon), virtinst (the VM manager) on your Ubuntu machine:
+We need to install qemu (the hypervisor), libvirt (the VM daemon), and virtinst (the VM manager).

+If you have Ubuntu Server >= 18.04, then run the following command:
   ```
   sudo apt-get install qemu-kvm libvirt-bin virtinst bridge-utils cpu-checker
   ```
-## Installing QEMU for Debian 10 or Newer
-This is for Debian installations
+If you have Debian >= 10, then run the following:
   ```
   sudo apt-get install qemu-kvm libvirt-clients libvirt-daemon-system virtinst bridge-utils
   ```